EthanHao/EthanHao.github.io/_posts/2017-06-12-C++ Implicity Copy Constructor.markdown

 ---
 layout: post
-title:  "C++ Performance: Using the Default copy constructor rather than the explicity one"
+title:  "C++ Performance: Using the Default copy constructor rather than the explicit one"
 date:   2017-06-12 10:45:20 -0600
 categories: C++,RVO
 ---
 Shocking truth about the performance between default copy constructor and the one you defined.
-In this experiment ,we do it with two steps. first with the default or implicity copy constructor, the second one we use an explicity copy constructor;
+In this experiment ,we do it with two steps. first with the default or implicity copy constructor, the second one we use an explicit copy constructor;

 ### The First Step
 ```cpp